appsmithorg/appsmith-docs/datasource-reference/querying-amazon-s3.md

 This action deletes a file at the file path relative to the Bucket Name specified.
 Files deleted cannot be restored so ensure your files have been backed up.

-{% hint style="success" %}
-Enable the confirmation setting in this query to avoid accidental file deletes
+> Enable the confirmation setting in this query to avoid accidental file deletes
-{% endhint %}

 ![Click to expand](../.gitbook/assets/amazon_s3_delete_query.png)